What’s new in 0.5

 0.5 is a substantial release.
 Most of the value is invisible (security defaults, capacity bounds, production assertions), but the surface-level additions cover real production needs that 0.4 left to hand-rolling.

 If you are upgrading from 0.4, see Upgrade Quickstart for the 5-minute changelog.
-This page is the feature tour.
+This page is the feature tour - everything that has landed across the 0.5 line so far.

 Streaming uploads